rephlexions/repo-glance/README.md

-# repo-lens
+# repo-glance
 Is a Python script to get details about a repository without cloning it.
-All the information are retrieved using the [GitHub API](http://developer.github.com/v3/repos/).
+All the information is retrieved using the [GitHub API](http://developer.github.com/v3/repos/).

 <img src="https://i.postimg.cc/L85j4KZn/Annotation-2020-05-08-172622.png"
     height="500" style="display: block;margin-left: auto;margin-right: auto;">